 Disclosure: This post may contain affiliate links.
 If you purchase an item that I link to then I will make a small commission, at no extra cost to you.

 New York City might be the city that never sleeps, but you do need to sleep at some point!
+Once you have finished your busy day exploring the many things to do in New York, you will want somewhere to rest your head.
 One of the biggest challenges I’ve had when visiting New York is finding somewhere affordable to stay.
 Like any major city, accommodations don’t come cheap.
 So I’ve put together a few tips for you with techniques you can use to save money on your hotel room.
 Put your savings instead toward a couple of cocktails or a shopping spree.

 Choose the Time of Year You Visit Carefully